bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 Again the `gazelle:prefix` is critical.
 If the value after the code "prefix:" is not named correctly
-Gazelle does not update BUILD.bazel file correctly.
+Gazelle does not update the BUILD.bazel file correctly.
 This value contains the import path
 corresponds to your repository and drives dependency management.
 If you
 include the incorrect value Gazelle will think that a dependency inside the Go code that
 lives outside the repository.